SAP/macOS-enterprise-privileges/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/macOS-enterprise-privileges)](https://api.reuse.software/info/github.com/SAP/macOS-enterprise-privileges)

-_Privileges_ is an application for macOS which allows users to work as a standard user for day-to-day tasks, by providing a quick and easy way to request administrator rights.
-Users can set a timeframe in the application’s settings to perform specific tasks, such as installing or removing an application.
-To request admin rights, simply click on the _Privileges_ icon in your Dock.
+_Privileges_ is a free macOS application designed for modern enterprise environments.
+It gives users temporary administrator privileges when needed without granting permanent admin rights.
+The application is built with simplicity, security, and transparency in mind.
+Users can set a timeframe in the application's settings to perform specific tasks, such as installing or removing an application.

-Working as standard user instead of an administrator adds another layer of security to your Mac and is considered a security best practice.
-We believe all users, including all developers, can benefit from using _Privileges_.
+Using a standard user account instead of an administrator account adds an extra layer of security to your Mac and is considered a security best practice.
+We believe that all users, including developers, can benefit from using _Privileges_.

 **_Privileges_ supports the following macOS versions:**